\

 Reports To: Before and After School Care (BASC) Administrator

-Description of Role: Severn School is seeking qualified and experienced teachers and assistants for its after-school program at the Lower School (preschool through grade 5).
+Description of Role: Severn School is seeking qualified and experienced teachers and assistants for its Lower School after-school program (preschool through grade 5).

-Essential Functions and Responsibilities: Severn School's BASC (Before and After School Care) Program runs from 3:00-6:00pm, Monday through Friday.
-BASC Teachers and Assistants supervise students during after-school activities including indoor and outdoor play, snack, homework, and transitions to and from after-school clubs.
-Candidates need to be able to work 3, 4, or 5 days a week.
+Essential Functions and Responsibilities: Severn School's BASC (Before and After School Care) Program provides a safe, supervised space for students to do homework, read, play, and socialize with friends.
+BASC teachers and assistants supervise students during after-school activities including indoor and outdoor play, snack, and homework.

 Qualifications: Candidates must have experience in a school setting and preferred candidates will hold 90-hour certification in school age child care (or equivalent approved college coursework).